Willy Adames Preview, Player Props: Brewers vs. Rangers

 Willy Adames At The Plate

-- He has gone deep in 14.4% of his games this season, and 3.8% of his trips to the dish.
+- He has hit a home run in 17 games this year (15.2%), homering in 4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.